-Our partnership with Noldus Information Technology along with recent advancements in digital telemetry provide users the option to take an integrated approach to their traditional behavioral studies.
+Our partnership with Noldus Information Technology, along with recent advancements in digital telemetry provide users the option to take an integrated approach to their traditional behavioral studies.

-The transmission distance between transmitter and receiver has been extended from 15 cm to 5 m, allowing for uninterrupted behavioral observations concurrent with high resolution physiological recordings.
+Indeed, the transmission distance between transmitter and receiver has been extended from 15 cm to 5 m, allowing for uninterrupted behavioral observations concurrent with high resolution physiological recordings.

-Our easyTEL+ and rodentPACK digital telemetry systems offer wireless recordings of various physiological endpoints from small and large animals during behavioral testing.
+Our easyTEL+ and rodentPACK digital telemetry systems offer wireless recordings of various physiological endpoints, from small and large animals, during behavioral testing.
 These systems use the same acquisition hardware, allowing for a seamless and affordable transition to meet changing needs across studies.

 Unique features of each system, sample system designs, and related publications are detailed below.

 easyTEL+ implantable telemetry can acquire multiple biopotentials (EEG, EMG, ECG, EOG) and pressures (arterial, ventricular), temperature, activity, and respiratory rate in small and large animals.
 While the small animal implants acquire up to 2 biopotentials and one pressure for up to 150 days, the large animal implants can record 4 biopotentials and 2 pressures for up to 295 days.